open-telemetry/semantic-conventions/docs/mobile/events.md

 `os.name` [resource semantic convention](/docs/resource/os.md) to identify the mobile operating system (e.g. Android, iOS).

-Payload field MUST be used to describe the state of the application at the time of the event.
 The following table describes the payload fields that MUST be used to describe the state of the application at the time of the event.

 The `android.state` and `ios.state` fields are mutually exclusive and MUST